-Cambridge, first settled in 1630 by a group from the Massachusetts Bay Company, was originally incorporated as a town in 1636 and became a city in 1846.
+Originally inhabited by the Algonquin Native American tribe, which had largely vacated the area years earlier, the region which now includes Cambridge was settled by Europeans from the Massachusetts Bay Company in 1630.
+Cambridge was founded as Newtowne in 1630 and served as the capital of Massachusetts Bay Colony until 1634.
+The name was changed to Cambridge in 1638, and it became a city in 1846.
 Since 1942, the City has had a council-manager form of government with nine City Councilors elected at-large every two years.